isabella232/office-developer-client-docs.de-DE/docs/visio/use-function.md

 ---
 # <a name="use-function"></a>USE Function

-Wendet das Linienmuster, das Füllmuster oder das Linienende __ namens auf die Form an, wenn es in die Zelle "LinePattern, FillPattern, BeginArrow oder Zelle EndArrow gestellt wird.
+Wendet das Linienmuster, das Füllmuster  oder das Zeilenende namens name auf die Form an, wenn sie in der Zelle LinePattern, FillPattern, BeginArrow oder EndArrow platziert wird.

 ## <a name="syntax"></a>Syntax

-USE ("* * *Name* * *")
+USE(" ** *Name* ** ")

 ### <a name="parameters"></a>Parameter